Alchemication/yayska-backend/README.md

 Currently (in early MVP) focused on mathematics education and Irish language integration.
 It will be expanded to include other subjects and languages in the near future.

+### Why Yayska name?

+So "Yayska" is a play on words combining:

+- "Yay" - expressing joy and celebration of learning achievements
+- The Irish word "éasca" (easy) - the app makes learning more accessible and manageable
+- Ska - brings some Polish flair to the name, as the founder could even be Polish ¯\_(ツ)_/¯

 ## Development Setup

 ### 1. Environment Setup